 “You are what you share.” ― Charles Leadbeater, We Think: The Power Of Mass Creativity

 Your content does not always need to be original.
 See something from someone else that might be interesting to your audience?
 If so, remember to cite and link to sources.
 Remember to credit photographers.
-Follow other McGill groups on the various platforms to get ideas from them, but don't forget to "RT" or use the "share" buttons.
+Follow other McGill groups on the various platforms to get ideas from them, but don't forget to "RT" or use the "share" buttons, crediting the original source.

 Exercise good judgment